cybercongress/cybercongress/blog/drafts/sprint-21-report/sprint-21-report.md

 ### Сonclusion

-Such productive sprint!
+Such a productive sprint!
 Seriously.
 First of all we update our [web3 vision](https://github.com/cybercongress/cyb/blob/master/docs/web3-vision.md) by @xhipster.
 It's early draft for web3 summit but we have choose direction to develop for now.
-Also this vision includes our DURA spec that must be displace URLs.
+Also this vision includes our DURA spec that must displace URLs.

 Secondly we clearly see two ways of web3 development: web3 around web3 foundation and web3 around ethereum foundation.
 We don't now exactly what to do with this but it's a fact :)